vladbabii/leoPHPard/README.md

 ## Usage

-See test/FilterTest.php ortest_random_benchmark/bench.php for usage examples
+See test/FilterTest.php or test_random_benchmark/bench.php for usage examples

 ## Performance